Skip to content

 The Hybrid Model Deep Dive

-Free Page Strategy
+Free Page Strategy:

 • Post teasers, previews, and SFW content

-• Send occasional PPV to keep free subscribers spending
+• Send occasional PPV to keep free subscribers spending and in the habit

-• Post your best, most exclusive content
+• Post your best, most exclusive content — this is the flagship product

-• Deliver full value through the subscription
+• Deliver full value through the subscription — PPV is supplementary, not compensatory

-The Funnel
+The Funnel That Compounds:

-1. Social media followers discover your free page
+1. Social media followers discover your free page through promotional content

-3. Free subscribers convert to paid subscribers for exclusive access
+3. Free subscribers convert to paid subscribers

 Revenue Optimization for Each Model